jonnyspicer/jonnyspicer.com/content/blog/2021/03/2021-03-20-old-site-new-home-ii-new-stuff.md

 Obvious this means I have now split my pipeline into two, across two separate platforms, which is... bad.
-I will move the cron from GitHub to AWS at some point, it was just easier to get setup on GitHub while that is where I'm hosting the code.
-As far as I know the best way to run it will be to use a Lambda function hooked up to a CloudWatch alarm to fire at regular intervals, like a cron, which seems like a lot of effort.
+I will move the cron from GitHub to AWS at some point, it was just easier to it get setup on GitHub while that's where I'm hosting the code.
+As far as I know the best way to run it on AWS will be to use a Lambda function hooked up to a CloudWatch alarm which fires at regular intervals, like a cron, however this approach seems like a lot of effort.

 Once I do move it across though, I plan to get another cron setup to email me at a certain time in the evening to remind me if I haven't written a post